learningtapestry/learning-tapestry-developer-test/README.md

 ## Notes

-- We believe it is impossible to finish this job completely in 8 hours.
-Try to get a basic end-to-end prototype solution working.
+- We believe it is impossible to finish this job completely in the time alloted.
+Try to get something basic operational.
 Do the best you can - your effort and approach are being tested.
-We are also trying to understand how you wrap up a project temporarily before it is fully complete.
+We are also trying to understand how you specify and estimate future work, as well as how you wrap up a project temporarily before it is fully complete.
 - If you run into trouble, ask us questions by emailing your point of contact for the test.
 We can provide feedback on what is important to focus on, or whether a particular framework or library is allowed under the test, but we can't provide feedback or direction on work in process.

 ## Evaluation Criteria (in order of importance)

 0. Does the final result show that the instructions and guidelines above were followed?
-1. Is there an end-to-end architecture in place that clearly describes a solution that works?
+1. Is there an end-to-end architecture in place that clearly describes a solution that will work?
+(Nothing it won't be fully implemented)
+2. Are the specifications and time estimates clearly written and reasonably accurate?
-2. Does the code have tests?
+3. Does the code have tests?
 Do the tests cover the most critical functionality of the project?
-3. Is the code cleanly implemented and using adequate software patterns?
+4. Is the code cleanly implemented and using adequate software patterns?
 Is the overall project well-organized and orderly?
-4. Is the code efficient?
+5. Is the code efficient?
 Does it make inappropriate use of system resources, like consuming far too much ram?
-5. We assume the project will not be completed entirely.
+6. We assume the project will not be completed entirely.
 Does the final report give a good summary as to what work is remaining, how to solve it, and how much time it will take?
-6. Does the project code follow a consistent style?
+7. Does the project code follow a consistent style?
-7. Are the git commits small and with good comments?
+8. Are the git commits small and with good comments?
-8. Is the code easy to install?
+9. Is the code easy to install?

 ### Ruby specific notes